 Pros of Serverless Architecture

 There are some benefits to not owning the back-end infrastructure on which your applications run.
 Developers, for example, don’t have to worry about capacity planning, as it’s done for them.
-The cloud services provider will automate the serverless architecture, so it can provide additional resources or downsize as necessary, checking one more task off the to-do list for developers.
+The cloud services provider will automate the serverless functions, so it can provide additional resources for scalability or downsize as necessary, checking one more task off the to-do list for developers.
 Instead of being responsible for maintaining the back-end infrastructure—which includes things like provisioning and scaling—developers can spend more time on other, more meaningful projects.

 This elasticity means organizations don’t have to worry about the same kinds of things they would with a server they own, like capacity planning.
 And because organizations aren’t responsible for the back-end infrastructure, they also aren’t the ones who have to fix things if something crashes or goes wrong.
 The auto-scaling and debugging offered by the cloud provider can help make serverless architecture a worthwhile investment.